-Cookie making season is around the corner and these irresistible cranberry almond flour cookies are going into my favorite holiday recipe collection.
+Cookie making season is around the corner and these irresistible cranberry almond cookies are going into my favorite holiday recipe collection.
 Well, I also added some dried mango that I had laying around the house.

 If you ever tried almond flour, you know how moist and cookie-like the dough is!
 That’s what makes these cookies so soft and chewy, just like any good cookie should be.